TueHaulund/STP/DOCUMENTATION.md

 >
 RangeType range(const IntervalType &start, const IntervalType &end, const StepType &step)
 ```
 *range* will generate a sequence of elements, ranging from *start* to *end*, with each element being *step* larger than the previous element. *step* can be omitted in which case it will be fixed to 1.
 Both *IntervalType* and *StepType* must be scalar types.
-The resulting sequence will be of type *std::vector<IntervalType>*.
+The resulting sequence will be of type *std::vector&lt;IntervalType&gt;*.

 **repeat**
 ```c++